 We started using these ideas in Software Carpentry in 2012, and the results were everything we’d hoped for.
 We also started offering a short course to introduce people to these techniques and the ideas behind them.
 This course was originally delivered online over multiple weeks, but by 2014 we were teaching it in two intensive days (just like our regular software skills workshops).
 Since then, I have run the course more than forty times for people who want to teach programming to children, recent immigrants, women re-entering the workforce, and a wide variety of other groups.
 Those experiences are the basis of this book.

-Learner Profiles will explain how to define who a class is for.
-Here, we present profiles of two typical participants in a workshop based on this book.
+Learner Personas will explain how to define who a class is for.
+Here, we present personas of two typical participants in a workshop based on this book.